relab/thesis-proposals/2022/homomorphic-signatures.md

 - The loan agency requests to the server the rank (e.g., GPA) of a set of students that applied to the program;
 - The server can run some computation `r = f(G)` over the signed data to calculate the rank;
 - The server can then homomorphically derive a short signature `sig_R`, certifying that `r` is the correct output of the computation `f`;
-- The server sends `(f, r, sig_R)` to the loan agency;
+- The server publishes or sends `(f, r, sig_R)` to the loan agency;
 - The agency (or anyone) can now verify the tuple `(f, r, sig_R)` using Bob's public verification key without having to retrieve the entire underlying data;

-* Note: we consider that the UiS is untrusted in this case in the sense that Bob does not trust that UiS will perform the rank correctly and would like to be able to verify the results himself.
+* Note: we consider that the UiS is untrusted in this case in the sense that Bob does not trust that UiS will perform the rank correctly and would like to be able to verify the results himself (since this process could be susceptible to frauds).
   Further, the loan agency is untrusted because Bob does not want to give them more information than they need to select the candidates for the loan (e.g., an authentic GPA).

 ![example](homomorphic-sig.png)